2023 ICNS Technical Program Overview

-The 2022 ICNS Technical Program includes an exciting collection of technical papers covering a wide array of aviation-related topics grouped in to the six technical tracks described below.
-ICNS received abstracts from authors in 16 countries, representing government organizations, industry, and academia.
+This year’s program includes an exciting collection of technical papers covering a wide array of aviation-related topics grouped in to the six technical tracks described below.
+ICNS received abstracts from authors in many countries, representing government organizations, industry, and academia.

 These are exciting times!
 We look forward to your participation and encourage your active engagement throughout the conference.

 - Prof.dr.ir Erik Theunissen, Netherlands Defence Academy (NLDA)

 - Dr. Michael Schnell, German Aerospace Center (DLR)